XenServer

 7. If you have multiple local hard disks, choose a primary disk for the installation.
 Select OK.

-If you want to use thin provisioning to optimize the use of available storage, select Enable thin provisioning.
-This option selects the local SR of the host to be the one to be used for the local caching of VM VDIs.
+9. If you selected disks that all have 512 byte blocks, you have the option to use thin provisioning to optimize the use of available storage.
+Select Enable thin provisioning to allow the local SR of the host to be used for local caching of VM VDIs.
 Citrix Virtual Desktops and DaaS users are recommended to select this option for local caching to work properly.
 For more information, see Storage.

 • To install from a USB, CD, or virtual media, select Local media.